 - Cultural resources.
 Cultural resources occur along the river corridor downstream from Glen Canyon Dam in Glen, Marble, and Grand Canyons.
-In this EIS, cultural and natural resources are treated separately; however, it is recognized that many Tribes view these resources as being interconnected and view the river system as an integral component of the cultural landscape.
 These resources are found both within the area directly affected by river flows as well as on elevated terraces that have not been inundated by flows since construction of the dam.
-Research conducted since the 1995 EIS on the relationship between sand deposits and wind processes continues to provide data that suggest that windblown sand changes the surface of some sites of archaeological and cultural concern where sand supply and wind are active agents (Draut and Rubin 2008; Draut 2012b; Sankey and Draut 2014).
+Research conducted since the 1995 EIS on the relationship between sand deposits and wind processes continues to provide data that suggest that windblown sand changes the surface of some sites of archaeological and cultural concern where sand supply and wind are active agents (Draut and Rubin 2008; Draut 2012; Sankey and Draut 2014).
 Additional research downstream from the dam is examining the relationship between dam operations and ongoing erosion in areas of limited sand supply (Collins et al. 2014).
-This LTEMP EIS reexamines these relationships in light of the most recent scientific studies. - Riparian vegetation.
+This LTEMP DEIS reexamines these relationships in light of the most recent scientific studies. - Riparian vegetation.
 Vegetation along the river corridor is affected by the magnitude and seasonal pattern of river flows.
 Vegetation studies conducted since 1995 indicate that riparian vegetation composition, structure, distribution, and function are closely tied to ongoing dam operations.
-This EIS considers approaches to protecting, mitigating adverse impacts on, and improving vegetation within the Colorado River Ecosystem. - Hydropower.
+This DEIS considers approaches to protecting, mitigating, and improving vegetation in Glen and Grand Canyons. - Hydropower.
 Power generated by Glen Canyon Dam serves 5.8 million retail customers in Arizona, Colorado, Nebraska, Nevada, New Mexico, Utah, and Wyoming.
 Since 1995, new modeling tools have been created to better analyze dam operations for hydropower and the impacts of altering operations on electrical generation and capacity.
-This LTEMP EIS applies peer-reviewed science and modeling methods to further consider the impacts of a variety of dam operations on power generation and capacity, and considers operations that can maintain or increase hydropower generation while protecting and improving downstream resources.
-The status of the Basin Fund would be considered prior to implementing experiments as explained in Section 2.2.4.3.
+This LTEMP DEIS applies peer-reviewed science and modeling methods to further consider the impacts of a variety of dam operations on power generation and capacity, and considers operations that can minimize impacts on or improve hydropower and the Basin Fund while striving to protect and improve other downstream resources.

-Additional concerns related to dam operations were raised by the public at scoping meetings and in comments submitted during the scoping of the EIS.
-Such concerns included restoration of the downstream Colorado River Ecosystem; reestablishment of ecosystem patterns and processes to their pre-dam range of natural variability; elimination or minimization of further beach erosion; facilitation of sediment redeposition; in situ maintenance and preservation of the integrity of cultural and archeological resources; elimination of adverse impacts and other direct, indirect, and cumulative impacts on native species and assistance in their recovery; nonnative fish management; assistance in repropagation of the native riparian plant communities; and improving the hydropower resource.
+Additional concerns related to dam operations were raised by the public at scoping meetings and in comments submitted during the scoping of the DEIS.
+Such concerns included restoration of the downstream Colorado River ecosystem; reestablishment of ecosystem patterns and processes to their pre-dam range of natural variability; elimination or minimization of further beach erosion; facilitation of sediment redeposition; in situ maintenance and preservation of the integrity of cultural and archeological resources; elimination of adverse impacts on native species and assistance in their recovery; nonnative fish management; assistance in repropagation of the native riparian plant communities; and improving the hydropower resource.
 Public scoping is discussed further in Section 1.5.